MischaU8/yumyum/selections/invert-selection_spGsFX85eK4.md

 Version: 1.1.29
 Uploaded: 2023-06-20

-To quickly switch the selection state of all solids, sheets and curves in a scene, use the keyboard shortcut `alt-A`.
+To quickly switch the selection state of all solids, sheets and curves in a scene, use the keyboard shortcut `Alt-A`.

 Use this handy shortcut to speed up selecting in Plasticity.